BrandonSpadafora/BrandonSpadafora/README.md

 - 👋 Hi, I’m @BrandonSpadafora
-- 👀 I’m interested in data analysis
+- 👀 I’m interested in data analysis and visualization
 - 🌱 I’m currently learning Python's various packages
 - 💞️ I’m looking to collaborate on any data science project
 - 📫 How to reach me ... brandon.spadafora01@gmail.com